 How did the idea for the app first come about?

 I’m showing work in the Diaspora Pavilion in Venice this year and was interested in the various responses, reviews, and discussions around the Biennale in the context of current global border crisis.
-The Diaspora Pavilion in many ways starts conversations, which reaches beyond the Biennale’s structural dependency on national pavilions, to see beyond the nation state or to provoke questions around the national.
+The Diaspora Pavilion, Venice 2017, was co-founded by David Bailey, Nicola Green, Peter Clayton and David Lammy, and curated by David Bailey and Jessica Taylor.
+In many ways it starts conversations, which reaches beyond the Biennale’s structural dependency on national pavilions, to see beyond the nation state or to provoke questions around the national.
 Sonic Soundings came out of these discussions with other artists and curators who felt these conversations needed to be explored further, and a closer connection to real lives and experiences be made.

 The idea of working with an app was developed as a way to be in Venice, while remote.
 As a way of being in Venice, un-invited.
 As a way of being present.
 Of permeating this stronghold or pinnacle of art world platforms.
 Venice – the curated shows and national pavilion structures is for many artists something that is unattainable – not because their work wouldn’t find a place, but because they fall somehow outside of the structural concerns of Venice.